Mictlān

 Mictlan ([ˈmikt͡ɬaːn]) is the underworld of Aztec mythology.
-Most people who die would travel to Mictlan, although other possibilities exist. (see "Other destinations", below).
+Most people who die would travel to Mictlan, although other possibilities exist (see "Other destinations", below).
 Mictlan consists of nine distinct levels.

 The journey from the first level to the ninth is difficult and takes four years, but the dead are aided by the psychopomp, Xolotl.
-The dead must pass many challenges, such as crossing a mountain range where the mountains crash into each other, a field with wind that blows flesh-scraping knives, and a river of blood with fearsome jaguars.
+The dead must pass many challenges, such as crossing a mountain range where the mountains crash into each other, a field with wind that blows flesh-scraping knives, and a river of blood with fearsome jaguars and snakes.

 Mictlan also features in the Aztec creation myth.
 Mictlantecuhtli set a pit to trap Quetzalcoatl.
 When Quetzalcoatl entered Mictlan seeking bones with which to create humans, Mictlantecuhtli was waiting.
 He asked Quetzalcoatl to travel around Mictlan four times blowing a conch shell with no holes.
 Quetzalcoatl eventually put some bees in the conch shell to make sound.
 Fooled, Mictlantecuhtli showed Quetzalcoatl to the bones.
 But Quetzalcoatl fell into the pit and some of the bones broke.
 The Aztecs believed this is why people's height are different.

 Mictlan is believed to be ruled by King Mictlantecuhtli ("Lord of the Underworld") and his wife, Mictecacihuatl ("Lady of the Underworld").

 Other deities in Mictlan include Cihuacoatl (who commanded Mictlan spirits called Cihuateteo), Acolmiztli, Chalmecacihuilt, Chalmecatl and Acolnahuacatl.